In the News

 Exhibition Structure

-The Rome Quadriennale typically takes place at Palazzo delle Esposizioni, one of Rome's most prominent exhibition venues.
-Each edition is developed by a team of curators appointed by the Fondazione La Quadriennale di Roma, who work to create a cohesive yet diverse representation of contemporary Italian art production.
+Each edition is developed by a curatorial team appointed by the Fondazione La Quadriennale di Roma, who work to create a cohesive yet diverse representation of contemporary Italian art production.
+Recent editions have moved away from traditional department-based organization (painting, sculpture, etc.) toward thematic approaches that allow for more interdisciplinary connections and conceptual frameworks.

 Unlike many international exhibitions that emphasize a single curatorial theme, the Quadriennale aims to capture the plurality of contemporary Italian artistic research.
 This approach allows for a more inclusive and representative survey that acknowledges diverse artistic languages coexisting within the national context.
+The exhibition typically includes a robust public program of performances, talks, publications, and educational initiatives that extend its reach beyond the physical display.

 History & Evolution

 Throughout its history, the Quadriennale has reflected the changes in Italy's artistic, social, and political landscape.
 After World War II, it played a crucial role in rebuilding Italy's cultural infrastructure and reconnecting Italian art with international developments following the isolation of the fascist period.
+The postwar editions documented Italy's artistic renaissance, from the abstraction of Forma 1 to Arte Povera and beyond.

 1931

-First edition of the Rome Quadriennale inaugurated at Palazzo delle Esposizioni
+First edition of the Rome Quadriennale inaugurated at Palazzo delle Esposizioni under the direction of Cipriano Efisio Oppo

 1948

-First post-war edition, marking a return to democratic cultural institutions
+First post-war edition, marking a return to democratic cultural institutions and opening to international influences

 1959-60

-Eighth Quadriennale, significant for showcasing avant-garde movements
+Eighth Quadriennale, significant for showcasing the tension between figurative tradition and avant-garde movements

 1986

-Establishment of the Fondazione La Quadriennale di Roma as the governing institution
+Establishment of the Fondazione La Quadriennale di Roma as the governing institution with expanded cultural mission

 1999